ParallelAgile/CodeBot/codebot-reference/security/grants.md

 Using the built-in RBAC definitions, the following grants are available.

-> "in the linked domain" means simply the domain class being pointed to by a Dependency arrow.

 | Grant   | Notes                 |
 | ------- | --------------------- |
 | add role | The user may assign a role to any user, not including him/herself. |